Contact a Clinical Social Worker

-At Children's Hospital Colorado, clinical social workers are an important part of your child's care team.
-Our clinical social workers have the knowledge and understanding needed to provide psychosocial services to children and families experiencing the difficulties associated with illness, hospitalization and outpatient care.
-A family can ask for a social worker at any point during their child's care at Children's Colorado.
+At Children's Colorado, clinical social workers are an important part of your child's care team.
+Our clinical social workers have the knowledge and understanding needed to provide psychosocial services to children and families who are coping with illness, hospitalization or outpatient care.

 What do clinical social workers do?

-Clinical social workers provide counseling to individuals and families related to the patient's diagnosis and medical condition.
-Our clinical social workers help patients and families understand diagnoses, process their feelings and emotions and understand the decisions that need to be made.
+Clinical social workers offer counseling to individuals and families related to the patient's diagnosis.
+Our clinical social workers help patients and families understand medical conditions, process their feelings and emotions, and understand the decisions that need to be made.

-At Children's Colorado, clinical social workers are a vital part of patient teams.
-Depending on your child or family's particular needs, our clinical social workers are here to help you with:
+Depending on your family's needs, we are here to help you with:

-- Adjustment to illness, hospitalization and outpatient care
+- Adjusting to illness, hospitalization and outpatient care

 - Grief and bereavement counseling